3liz/lizmap-web-client/tests/README.md

 ## Admin User Account Setup

 Default admin credentials are `admin`/`admin`, to modify it, set these variables in your environment, default values are provided in `run-docker` :
 - `LIZMAP_ADMIN_LOGIN`: Login of the admin user
 - `LIZMAP_ADMIN_EMAIL`: Email address of the admin user, it will be used by the password reset process.
 - `LIZMAP_ADMIN_DEFAULT_PASSWORD_SOURCE`: The password source to user for the admin user, it can either be:
-    - `__reset`: It will initiate a password reset process, an email will be sent to `LIZMAP_ADMIN_EMAIL` with a link to choose a new password.
+    - `__reset`: It will initiate a password reset process.
+      An email will be sent to `LIZMAP_ADMIN_EMAIL` with a link to choose a new password.
     - `__random`: Will set a random password that will be report into the command line (see `docker logs` to access it).
     - `/path/to/pass/file`: The path to a file containing your password.
 The file must be used as a volume for docker to access it.